Gas adjustments at bottling

 White table wines are generally sparged to reduce dissolved carbon dioxide until they contain between 0.8 and 1.3 g/L. Levels below this can make a wine appear flat.
 With levels higher than this, the wine can taste spritzy.
 Red table wines are generally sparged until they contain <0.5 g/L of dissolved carbon dioxide.
 Excess levels can give red wines a hardness on the palate by enhancing perceived acidity, tannin and bitterness and reducing perceived sweetness.

 The main gases used for sparging are nitrogen and carbon dioxide, or combinations, supplied either in bulk liquid form or in cylinders.
 Argon has occasionally also been used for gas blanketing of tank head space.
+For information on gases used to protect wine from air/oxygen in tanks during wine storage, or blanketing gases, see Gases – we have you covered (PDF article).
 Gases should be food grade and purity should be 99.5%.

 Gases are less soluble in wine than in juice or water due to the alcohol concentration.
 Gases are also more soluble at lower temperatures.
 The saturation point of oxygen in wine is 8 mg/L at 20ºC but its solubility increases to 14 mg/L in wine held at 0ºC.
 Thus, holding wines cold pre-bottling may result in greater levels of dissolved oxygen.
 However, as oxidation reactions are slower at lower temperatures, many bottlers use a compromise sparging and bottling temperature of around 15°C. Lower bottling temperatures also make label application and adherence more difficult.